HMS Emerald (1795): Action on 7 April 1800

 The Spaniards had assumed the approaching vessels were part of their convoy, but by daybreak they had realised their error and vainly set more sail to escape.
 Being close enough to hail the Spanish crews, Duckworth ordered them to surrender.
 When the Spaniards ignored the demand, he ordered Leviathan and Emerald to open fire on the rigging of the Spanish vessels in order to disable them.
 Both Spanish frigates quickly surrendered.
-Carmen had had 11 men killed and 16 wounded; Florentina 12 killed and 10 wounded, including her first and second captains.
+Nuestra Señora del Carmén had had 11 men killed and 16 wounded; Santa Florentina 12 killed and 10 wounded, including her first and second captains.
 The two Spanish frigates were each carrying 1,500 quintals of mercury.

 A third frigate was visible on the horizon.
 Emerald immediately set off in pursuit but Duckworth recalled her and instead ordered her to locate the merchant ships; she secured four of the largest vessels by nightfall.
 The need to make the two captured frigates ready to sail delayed Leviathan, and by the time this was completed the third frigate had made her escape.
 Leviathan then returned to rendezvous with Emerald, managing to take a further enemy brig before night fell.
 The following day, both British vessels sailed for Gibraltar with their prizes.
 On arrival, they encountered Incendiary, which had made port the previous day with two captured vessels of its own.
 The small British squadron managed to secure nine merchant vessels and two frigates in total.
 In October 1800, Emerald returned to Portsmouth for repairs.